 The code above simply outputs the requested page on the screen.
 When a response is received the promise fulfills with an instance of

 Psr\Http\Message\ResponseInterface.
-So, we can handle the response inside a callback a return in as a resolution value from the promise.
+So, we can handle the response inside a callback and then return processed data as a resolution value from the promise.

 Unlike ReactPHP HTTPClient,